 Starring: Sunny Suljic, Lucas Hedges, Na-Kel Smith, Olan Prenatt, Gio Galicia, Ryder McLaughlin, Alexa Demie, Katherine Waterston

-Mid90s is 1hr 25 minutes, so just shy of the 90 minute mark.
-It goes through pretty fast.
-The movie is great at that runtime and, obviously, it works and is great as is.
-However, I definitely felt like I could easily use another 10 – 15 minutes, a couple more scenes throughout with the kids.
+Mid90s is 1hr 25 minutes… great as is.
+However, I definitely felt like I could easily use another 10–15 minutes — a couple more scenes throughout with the kids.

 2. You Were Never Really Here